andres-quintela/manette/scripts/README.md

 All your JSON files will be loaded and trained, one after the other, with the right options, and saved in ```logs/DATE-experiment1/```.

-Example of JSON file for Pong, with LSTM network and FiGAR 10 repetitions :
+Example of JSON file for Pong, with PWYX network and FiGAR 10 repetitions :
 ```
 {
   "game": "pong",